 The first evidence of a crest comes from 1927 when a simple shield with lettering appeared on Watford's plain white change shirts: it does not seem to have been worn on the first choice blue tops.

 In the early 1930s Watford's colours were registered as turquoise and white, a unique combination.
-It may be that this was a somewhat fanciful description by the club secretary but as all records of the period have been destroyed, we may never know.
+As all records of the period have been destroyed, this has yet to be corroborated.
+Graham Brack recalls reading an account by a former player who made his debut in 1936 and who mentioned that this unique colour was adopted in an attempt to avoid the expense of having to buy a set of change shirts.
 Eye witness accounts confirm that the team certainly played in conventional blue in post-war years even though many publications continued to describe their colours as turquoise and white.

 In the seasons preceding the Second World War Watford's performances improved markedly and they finished in fourth place for four consecutive seasons.

 After the war, Watford continued to struggle and had to apply for re-election in 1951.
 The club crest of the period (which did not appear on team shirts) included a hart (male deer), the symbol of Hertfordshire.
 This motif would be revived much later on.